Classic Greenland Coastal Voyage

 - Guiding during the coastal voyage portion of the trip

-- Meals other than those indicated in the itinerary above (option to add-in meal plan during the cruise)
+- Meals other than those indicated in the itinerary above (option to add-in meal plan onboard the ferry)

 - Travel insurance